Not long ago, online advertising was sold in the least digital way — with paper contracts.

 PMPs provide advertisers with the safety net of knowing exactly who they are dealing with.
 Buying across the open web without any guardrails can also lead to purchasing fraudulent inventory or running on poor quality or inappropriate content.

 With a PMP, advertisers get the certainty that they are actually buying ad impressions where they want – not from someone masquerading as that site – and on content with quality that fits their brand.
-As brands select fewer, bigger partners to work with, our AdThrive sales team advocates for our family of publishers to make the list.
+As brands pare down their number of partnerships, our sales team gets the publishers we represent on the list.

 A true partnership